nicoballarini/SubgrPlots/Readme.md

 * `/man` Documentation files for functions

-* `/paper` Has contains R code, figures, tables for the manuscript
+* `/paper` Contains R code and figures for the manuscript

   * `/figures` a folder containing the plots for the manuscript